If you are a new writer or author, never trust grammar checkers 100% to correct your writing.

 If there are too many mistakes, a reader will give up on the book, no matter how good the story may be.

-Often referred to as typos, most of the mistakes I come across are very similar in kind and are made because writers place too much trust in online and automatic grammar and spell checkers.
+Often referred to as typos, most of the mistakes I encounter are similar in kind and are made because writers place too much trust in online and automatic grammar and spell checkers.

-While online grammar and spell checkers can do an outstanding job of highlighting errors and making suggestions to improve a text, some errors will always slip through.
+While online grammar and spell checkers can do an outstanding job of highlighting errors and making suggestions to improve a text, some mistakes will always slip through.

-They find a lot of mistakes and potential grammar improvements you can make.
+They can find a lot of mistakes and potential grammar improvements you can make.

 But they are definitely not human proofreaders.